‘GMA’ Star Ginger Zee Cries Over Sons’ First Day Of School In New Instagram Snap: ‘I Just Love Them So Hard’

 The chief meteorologist on the morning news series wore a brown dress in the photograph.
 Her hair appeared curly.
 Ginger’s eyes were cast upward in the snap.

 The photo seemed to be taken in the hallway of the family’s home in Rockland County, New York.
-The area was dominated by a dark wood floor.
-A light-colored, patterned area rug was on the floor where the ABC news personality posed with her boys.
+The area was dominated by a beautiful and shiny dark wood floor.
+A light-colored, patterned area rug was on the floor where the ABC news personality posed with her two boys.
 A white wooden banister with a dark wood trim led to an upstairs area.

-An oversized brown leather club chair was seen behind the family.
+An oversized brown leather club chair was behind the family.
 Next to it was a steel end table in the shape of a drum.
 White walls dominated the open concept with woodworking seen as a trim accent.

 Ginger shared in the caption of the post about her feelings regarding this major milestone moment.
 She expressed her worries and said she cried tears as the boys left for their first day.